mahomedalid/agent-framework/python/packages/devui/README.md

 A lightweight, standalone sample app interface for running entities (agents/workflows) in the Microsoft Agent Framework supporting **directory-based discovery**, **in-memory entity registration**, and **sample entity gallery**.

+**This is a fork with enhanced visualizations** 📊 - install as `agent-framework-devui-extended` but use with the original import patterns or run it as devui_extended

 > [!IMPORTANT]
 > DevUI is a **sample app** to help you get started with the Agent Framework.
 It is **not** intended for production use.
 For production, or for features beyond what is provided in this sample app, it is recommended that you build your own custom interface and API server using the Agent Framework SDK.